 Under New York law, the amount of control that a guardian has over their ward is meant to take into account what a ward’s abilities are, rather than simply taking all power away.
 This means that there could be a small amount of power, such as paying bills, or more power, such as controlling where an elderly person lives, who they associate with or how doctors should proceed with health care.

 A New York guardianship attorney is the best one to help you when you are determining whether or not you want to petition for guardianship over your parent.
 Your attorney can let you know how much power you should ask for and what steps you can take over a parent who is being isolated by your siblings.
-Call the Law Offices of Albert Gurevich at (212) 233-1233.
+Call the Law Offices of Albert Goodwin at 718-509-9774, New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss.